Association for Financial Markets in Europe

 6 Mar 2025

-Their ask — AFME wants the EU to permanently maintain current 0%, 5% and 10% required stable funding factors for reverse repos and unsecured lending.
+Message — AFME wants the EU to permanently maintain current 0%, 5% and 10% required stable funding factors for reverse repos and unsecured lending.
 They argue reverting to higher Basel Committee standards would harm securities dealing and increase government borrowing costs.12

-How it helps them — This maintains lower funding costs for their sovereign bond market-making activities.3
+Why — This maintains lower funding costs for their sovereign bond market-making activities.3

-Who loses — European governments face higher borrowing costs to finance their economic needs.4
+Impact — European governments face higher borrowing costs to finance their economic needs.4

-Meeting with Maria Raffaella Assetta (Head of Unit Financial Stability, Financial Services and Capital Markets Union) and
+Meeting with Maria Raffaella Assetta (Head of Unit Financial Stability, Financial Services and Capital Markets Union) and Insurance Europe and

 4 Mar 2025 · EU financial services industry associations debrief on EU-UK Financial Regulatory Forum